cartobaldrica/scrollmap/README.md

 ## Examples

-These examples are from UW-Madison students who created storymaps using Scrollmap in Fall 2022.
+These examples are from students who created storymaps using Scrollmap.
+Students were tasked to use Scrollmap to describe the creative process of creating basemaps, serving as both an explanation and an archive of their work.

 [Kiki's Delivery Service](https://smichalski3.github.io/portfolio/kikis-delivery.html) by Sophie Michalski ([portfolio](https://smichalski3.github.io/portfolio/index.html))